U.S. natgas futures seesaw early, hover near $4/mmBtu

 The latest National Weather Service six- to 10-day forecast

-percent of U.S. capacity, down from 12,900 MW out on Monday and
+percent of U.S. capacity, up from 12,400 MW out on Friday and a

 Data last week from the U.S. Energy Information